 Meaning: When you have secured something of great value.

 Origin: It refers to the New York Giants baseball team and their twenty six consecutive wins during the 1916 season.
-It is said that that someone would carry off the ball bag from the field at the ninth inning due to superstition.
+It is said that someone would carry off the ball bag from the field at the ninth inning due to superstition.
 If they did so, then the Giants would continue to win.

 Popular Phrase: Knock on wood